A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Introduction

 \section{Introduction}

-Managing parallelism and concurrency has become increasingly complex in software due to the heterogeneity of modern architectures.
+Managing parallelism and concurrency has become increasingly complex in software due to the heterogeneity of modern hardware.
 HPX provides executors to offer uniform APIs for execution of tasks across different architectures.
 While this abstraction eases development, it delegates many runtime metrics, such as number of cores or chunk sizes, to the execution policy, where poor choices can lead to performance degradation.
 For instance, even a straightforward embarrassingly parallel operation on a multi-core processor can be sensitive to the resource allocation strategy.
 While distributing work across all cores may be effective for larger input data, utilizing more cores for smaller input sizes may lead to performance degradation.

-Beyond that, there is a wide range of parallel algorithm types, including map-type algorithms (e.g. \texttt{copy}, \texttt{fill}, stencil updates, etc.), map-reduce-type algorithms (e.g. \texttt{min\_element}, \texttt{all\_of}, \texttt{count}, and prefix sums, etc.), to name a few.
-The performance of these algorithms can vary depending on several factors, such as the nature of the algorithm (whether it is compute-bound or memory-bound), the number of cores and threads, data partitioning, and the specific architecture (cache sizes, memory bandwidth, etc.).
+Beyond hardware considerations, there is a wide range of parallel algorithm types, including map-type algorithms (e.g. \texttt{copy}, \texttt{fill}, stencil updates, etc.), map-reduce-type algorithms (e.g. \texttt{min\_element}, \texttt{all\_of}, \texttt{count}, and prefix sums, etc.), to name a few.
+The performance of these algorithms can vary depending on several factors, such as the nature of the algorithm (whether it is compute-bound or memory-bound), the number of iterations, the number of cores and threads, data partitioning, and the specific architecture (cache sizes, memory bandwidth, etc.).
 The challenge is that no single set of parameters can guarantee optimal performance across all scenarios.
 The optimal configuration for parallel execution is often highly dependent on the specific workload and runtime environment.

-In the context of parallelization, there are four factors to consider: \textbf{Starvation:}, \textbf{Latencies:}, \textbf{Overheads:} and, \textbf{Waiting for contention resolution}~\cite{5364511}
+Ideally, parallel speedup should scale linearly with the number of processors~\cite{ESMP2}.
+However, as Amdahl's Law~\cite{amdahl1967validity} has shown, the maximum speedup of a process on multiple processors is limited by its sequential portion.
+This limitation can be mitigated by increasing the amount of parallel work as more processors are available, as described by Gustafson's Law~\cite{gustafson1988reevaluating}.
+More generally, in the context of parallelization, there are four factors to consider: \begin{itemize} \item \textbf{Starvation:} Occurs when there's not enough concurrent work available, leading to reduced resource utilization. \item \textbf{Latencies:} Refers to time-distance delays in accessing remote resources. \item \textbf{Overheads:} Refers the work required for managing parallel operation, a feature absent in sequential codes. \item \textbf{Waiting for contention resolution:} Delays due to the unavailability of shared resources. \end{itemize}

+All these factors contribute to reduced parallel efficiency.
+This paper focuses on reducing overheads.
+We study the effects on performance of workload distribution (chunk size) and the number of processors utilized.